mgharbi/hdrnet_legacy/README.md

 * The provided pre-trained models were updated from an older version and might slightly differ from the models used for evaluation in the paper.
 * The HDR+ pretrained model has a different input format (16-bits linear, custom YUV).
 It will produce uncanny colors if run on standard RGB images.
-We will release and updated version.